maven-flow/prevent-artifact-overwrites/README.md

 ### `commit-message-suffix`

-**Optional.** A suffix that can be added to the commit message when this actions commits changes.
+**Optional.** A suffix that can be added to the commit message when committing changes.
 For example, you could add `[skip ci]`if you want to prevent another workflow run after performing changes.

 **Default value:** `""`